pmahnke/mahnke-cocktails/recipe_processed/division_bell.md

 stars: 0
 base_spirits: "Mezcal, Aperol, Maraschino Liqueur "
 youtube: "70cS-bRH9kA"
+description: "A modern classic that combines the smoky flavor of mezcal with the bittersweet notes of Aperol and the complexity of Maraschino liqueur."
 excerpt: |
   The Division Bell cocktail is a modern classic that combines the smoky flavors of mezcal with the bitter-sweetness of Aperol and the cherry notes of Maraschino liqueur.
 ---